 - 1 teaspoon vanilla extract

 - 1 tablespoon maple syrup

-To make the coconut whipped cream, place the coconut cream in the fridge overnight (or minimum 6 hours).
-Remove the cream from the can and add to blender with the vanilla extract and maple syrup.
+- To make the coconut whipped cream add the chilled coconut cream to blender with the vanilla extract and maple syrup.
 Blend until combined well and refrigerate until needed.